Anku5hk/Programmers_guide_to_Python/book.md

 # Programmer's guide to Python
 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
 This is by no means a complete python walkthrough, but should cover all important aspects of python.
 I hope this helps you in learning python programming.
 Happy Learning!!

-**What is this:** This book is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
+**What is this:** This book is meant for a programmer who's already familiar with other languages such as c/c++/Java and wants to learn python but fast.
 The goal is to take you through enough python, while saving you tons of time.
-The one who have taken a basic python course from somewhere else can also use this as to solidfy their learning.
-I have tried to keep explainations concise most of the times, so things can be gone through fast.
+The one who have taken a basic python course from somewhere else can also use this as to solidify their learning.
+I have tried to keep explanations concise most of the times, so things can be gone through fast.
 To grow as a programmer its always better to practice.
 I would suggest typing & running your own programs and creating your own notes.

-**What's not this:** Not a traditional programming course/book, this book is structured somewhat differently(intentionally) to cover and only emphasis on whats important, although you'll miss almost nothing.
+**What's not this:** Not a traditional programming course/book, this book is structured somewhat differently(intentionally) to cover and only emphasis on what is important, although you'll miss almost nothing.
 Maybe somewhat not beginner friendly, you do need to have prior general programming knowledge to get what's going on.
 That's all.</br>

 ## Index
 1. [Basics](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-basics)